R599-afk/Naviware/README.md

 Do not disable antivirus protection, exclude an entire folder, or disable other security software solely to run Naviware.

-Naviware requires Administrator permission because it manages a local proxy, certificate trust, and Windows network settings.
-Review the Windows prompt before approving it.
+Naviware requires Administrator permission because it temporarily manages Windows settings required for an active session.
+Review every Windows prompt before approving it.

+---

+## ⚙️ System Changes and Cleanup

+Naviware requires Administrator permission because it temporarily adjusts Windows network settings while active.

+During first-time setup, Windows may ask you to approve a Naviware certificate required for local operation.
+Review the setup notice before accepting it.

+* **START** prepares and activates the selected Naviware session.
+* **STOP** ends the session, clears temporary session data, and restores the previous Windows network settings.
+* The approved Naviware certificate may remain installed after STOP so setup does not need to be repeated.
+* **FIX NETWORK** performs a complete Naviware network reset and removes its certificate.
+Setup approval will be required again the next time you press START.

+Naviware does not directly edit the Dead by Daylight save file.
+Its effects are session-based and do not grant official ownership of displayed content.

 ---